woodRock/fishy-business/docs/source/papers.rst

     * Simulation behaviour: a high p/g increment had violent fast behaviour, an approximately equal p/g increment had synchronocity, low p/g increment had no convergence.
     * Improvements: removed craziness, removed nearest neighbour (NN), without NN collisions were enabled, the flock was now a swarm.
 A swarm not a flock, because we have collisions.
     * g/p increment values had to be chosen carefully.
-    * Social anaologies: pbest is autiobiographical memory, :math:`\nabla`pbest is simple nostalgia. gbest is public knowledge, :math:`\nabla`gbest is social conformity.
+    * Social anaologies: :math:`pbest` is autiobiographical memory, :math:`\nabla pbest` is simple nostalgia. :math:`gbest` is public knowledge, :math:`\nabla gbest` is social conformity.
     * Appxomiations, PSO could solve the XOR problem on a 2-3-1 ANN with 13 parameters.
     * Improvement: velocities were adjusted according to their difference, per dimension, this added momementum, a memory of previous motion. p/g increment was a nuisance parameter, and was such removed.
     * Stochastic factor, which amplifieid the randomness, was set to 2.
 This makes the agents "overfly" or overshoot the target about half of the time.
 Tuned with black magic, a more formal derivation could be done in future work.
-    * Tried a model with one midpoint between gbest and pbest, but it converged at the midpoint.
+    * Tried a model with one midpoint between :math:`gbest` and pbest, but it converged at the midpoint.
     * The stochasity was necesarry for good results.
     * Explorers and settlers model, explorers overrun target, settlers more precise, had little improvement, Occam's razor removed the complex model.
     * Version without momentum, had no knowledge of previous motion, and failed to find the global optima.